HydroZA/Fail2Ban-Banned-IP-Statistics/README.md

 # Fail2Ban-Banned-IP-Statistics
 ## Description
-Python program that parses the output created from the output of `sudo fail2ban-client status [JAILNAMEHERE]` and returns statistics on the location of the IP's.
+Python program that parses the output created from `sudo fail2ban-client status [JAILNAMEHERE]` and returns statistics on the location of the IP's.

 This allows admins to determine where attacks on their servers originate from and take action accordingly.